AdamWongCH/analytics-thinking/13-Experimentation & Causal Thinking/README.md

-# Lesson: Experimentation & Causal Thinking
+# 13. Experimentation & Causal Thinking

 ---

-## Objective
+## Learning Objectives

-Understand how to evaluate whether a decision caused an outcome.
+By the end of this module, you should be able to:

+* understand the difference between correlation and causation
+* explain why experiments are needed to evaluate decisions
+* compare outcomes between groups
+* interpret whether an action made a difference

 ---

-## Why This Matters
+## Why This Module Matters

-After making a decision, we observe results.

-But we must ask:
+So far, you have learned how to:

+* understand data
+* build models
+* make predictions
+* make decisions

+But one critical question remains:

-> Did the decision cause the result?
+> **Did the decision actually work?**

 ---

-## The Common Mistake
+## The Core Idea

-Many learners assume:

-* if outcome improves → decision worked

-But this may not be true.

-Other factors may explain the change.
+Experimentation helps us answer:

+> **What would have happened if we did nothing?**

+This allows us to determine whether an action truly made an impact.

 ---

-## Correlation vs Causation
+## Scenario

-### Correlation

-Two things move together
+You implemented an intervention for at-risk students.

+Now you want to know:

+* Did the intervention improve outcomes?
+* Or would those students have improved anyway?

 ---

-### Causation

-One thing causes another
+## Framework

+CRISP-DM Phase:

+1. Business Understanding
+2. Data Understanding
+3. Data Preparation
+4. Modelling
+5. Evaluation
+6. Deployment

+Experimentation strengthens:

+* **Evaluation** ← measuring impact
+* **Deployment** ← improving future decisions

 ---

-## Example
+## Learning Flow

-Students who attend more sessions perform better.

-But:

-* does attendance improve performance?
-* or do stronger students attend more?
+1. **Lesson** → `lesson.md`
+2. **Exercise** → `exercise.md`
+3. **Lab** → `lab/`

 ---

-## The Problem

-We cannot observe:

-> what would have happened without the intervention
+## What You Will Do

+In this module, you will:

+* compare outcomes between groups
+* interpret simple A/B testing results
+* identify potential biases
+* assess whether an intervention worked

 ---

-## The Solution: Experimentation

-We create two groups:

-### Treatment Group

-* receives the intervention

-### Control Group

-* does not receive the intervention
+## Estimated Time

+* Lesson: 20–25 minutes
+* Exercise: 15–20 minutes
+* Lab: 25–30 minutes

 ---

-## A/B Testing
+## Key Mindset

-We compare outcomes:

-* treatment vs control

-If the treatment group performs better, we have evidence that:

-> the intervention made a difference
+Making a decision is not enough.

+> **You must know whether it worked.**

 ---

-## Key Concepts

-### Control Group

-Baseline for comparison

----

-### Treatment Group

-Receives the action

----

-### Fair Comparison

-Groups should be similar before intervention

----

-## Interpretation

-Experimentation helps answer:

-* Did the intervention work?
-* How large is the effect?

----

-## Common Pitfalls

-A common mistake is to:

-* compare groups that are not similar
-* ignore external factors
-* assume improvement implies causation

----

-## How this connects

-In the exercise, you will:

-* compare outcomes between groups

-In the lab, you will:

-* evaluate whether an intervention made a difference

----

-## Key Takeaway
+## Next Step

-Correlation is not enough.

-> **We need evidence of causation.**
+You may explore more advanced causal inference and experimentation methods.